dranicu/oci-automation-hub/chaos-mesh-on-oke/README.md

   allow group <group-name> to manage orm-stacks in compartment <compartment-name>
   allow group <group-name> to manage orm-jobs in compartment <compartment-name>
   allow group <group-name> to manage cluster-family in compartment <compartment-name>
-  allow group <group-name> to manage virtual-network-family in compartment <compartment-name>
-  allow group <group-name> to manage instance-family in compartment <compartment-name>
-  allow group <group-name> to manage volume-family in compartment <compartment-name>
-  allow group <group-name> to manage load-balancers in compartment <compartment-name>
   ```

 - A machine with OCI CLI configured and `kubectl` installed, or OCI Cloud Shell.
 - SSH public key.
 The ORM stack schema requires this input.
-- Kubernetes version supported by OKE in the selected OCI region.
 - GitHub release archive or repository containing this Terraform directory.

 ## Task 1: Deploy Chaos Mesh on OKE using Oracle Resource Manager